Events happening at Holy Trinity Frome during the Frome Festival 2018

 It starts on Wednesday 19th September at 7.15pm with an introductory meal and a brilliant guest speaker, Richard Kelley, a Pioneer minister.

 Alpha then runs for 10 weeks.
 You are welcome to attend the first evening with no obligation to attend the whole course.

 All are welcome.
 Do come – and invite your friends!
 It’s a wonderful way for anyone with or without a faith to explore life and Christianity in an open, friendly and informal environment.

-Each evening there will be a meal, a short talk and discussion in small groups.
+Each evening there will be a meal, a short film and discussion in small groups.
 To find out more contact Phil Gray email@example.com

 or Lesley Owen 01373 462586